All blog posts

 As an office manager, I think you play a major role in that.
 How do you make sure your office is worth making that switch?

-I really don't want to take all the credit for me.
-I try to make sure that everyone can work here to the best of their ability, but the team is what it is.
-There is really a great cohesion and desire to just work with each other and desire to work with each other.
-I think it's that too.
-It's easier to communicate, but what we offer at the office: monthly massages.
-That is with such a sign-up formula where a professional comes to massage us for half an hour every month.
-We also offer breakfast so every morning there are all kinds of milk and cereals here.
-We have a ping-pong table, recently also a Playstation.
-They really play it hard during lunch breaks or to relax.
+I really don't want to take all the credit.
+I try to ensure everyone here can work as well as possible, but the team is what it is.
+There's a real sense of cohesion and a genuine desire to work together.
+I think that's part of it.
+It's easier to communicate, but what we offer at the office is monthly massages.
+It's a sign-up formula where a professional comes to give us a half-hour massage every month.
+We also offer breakfast, so every morning we have all sorts of milk and cereals.
+We have a ping-pong table, and recently, a PlayStation as well.
+People really play on those during lunch breaks or just to relax.

 "We want to do that because it's just nice.
 We want to create an atmosphere where people are happy and motivated to come to work."